coppit/docker-inotify-command/README.md

     # This is important because chmod/chown will change files in the monitored directory
     IGNORE_EVENTS_WHILE_COMMAND_IS_RUNNING=1

+Since the `newperms` utility does an explicit "chown -R nobody:users", we need to use the UMAP and GMAP environment variables to update the user and group in the container so that it will match the host.
+For example:

+`docker run -e UMAP=nobody:99:100 -e GMAP=users:100 --name=inotify-command -d -v /etc/localtime:/etc/localtime -v
+/config/dir/path:/config:rw -v /dir/path:/dir2:rw -v /usr/local/sbin/newperms:/newperms coppit/inotify-command`

-Tell SageTV to rescan its imported media when the media directory changes:
+This example tells SageTV to rescan its imported media when the media directory changes:

     WATCH_DIR=/dir1
     SETTLE_DURATION=5
     MAX_WAIT_TIME=05:00
     MIN_PERIOD=10:00
     COMMAND="wget -nv -O /dev/null --auth-no-challenge http://sage:frey@192.168.1.102:8080/sagex/api?c=RunLibraryImportScan&1="
-    # This is not important because the above is a "fire and forget" asynchronous operation
     IGNORE_EVENTS_WHILE_COMMAND_IS_RUNNING=0

+We don't need to ignore events while the command is running because the wget command is a "fire and forget" asynchronous operation.
+We also don't need to use UMAP, GMAP, or UGID since this command doesn't write to any watch directory.